tessgi/TessGiWebsite/content/pages/data-analysis/data-products.md

 <br/>
 *Representation of how the 2 min postage stamps and 30 min FFIs are created.*

+The [TESS mission page at MAST](https://archive.stsci.edu/tess/all_products.html) contains the latest news and updates on TESS products.
 There are three main data products produced by the TESS pipeline, these are discussed below.

 ### Full Frame Images